alicia-yay/car-racing-rl-ppo/README.md

-# CarRacing PPO: Reinforcement Learning on Anyscale
+# CarRacing PPO — Reinforcement Learning on Anyscale

 Train a PPO agent to drive in [CarRacing-v3](https://gymnasium.farama.org/environments/box2d/car_racing/) using Ray RLlib on Anyscale.
 This template demonstrates end-to-end RL: hyperparameter search with ASHA, automatic fine-tuning via a training callback, and lightweight evaluation/GIF generation.